rohammosalli/python-app/README.md

 4. ExternalName
 5. Headless

-We used ClusterIP for our applications and LoadBalancer for our Ingress Controller
+We used ClusterIP for our applications and Ingress Controller

 ###### Deploy Nginx Ingress Controller